 Gazing the Sun with the naked eye is dangerous.
 Much more dangerous is watching the Sun through the instruments like binoculars or telescope without the filter!
 It causes serious eye damage, which is a retina burn and blindness for the rest of your life.

 Basically, there are two types of solar filters: white light and hydrogen alpha (H-alpha).
 In this post, I will mention only white light filters.
 The white filters transmit the entire spectrum of visible light, which is next attenuated to a level making an observation safe.
 A filter designed for visual observation transmits only 0.001% of the solar light.

 The best and widely common used are Baader solar filters, that are both easy to buy and also easy to mount manually to your instrument.

 My observation of the Sun was specific and quite dangerous.
 I used a natural filter instead of the artificial types mentioned above.
 This natural filter is simply water vapor.
 Any cloud in Earth’s troposphere is comprised of the water vapor.
-However the Sun is not always clearly visible through them.
+However, the Sun is not always clearly visible through them.
 The basic difference is in the special combination of particle size and cloud thickness (Lynch, Livingston, 1995).
 When in a majority of cases the Sun behind clouds has a sharp edge, sometimes, especially through the altostratus clouds, it looks fuzzy.
-This is driven by the optical composition of the altostratus cloud.
-This cloud type contains particles large enough to increase the optical thickness into a moderate level.
+This is driven by the optical components of the altostratus cloud.
+This cloud type contains particles large enough to increase the optical thickness to a moderate level.
 These large particles are caused by big layers both of raindrops and crystals, being common in the altostratus cloud.